 How many selves can one girl have?

 I’m afraid to post this.
-If you’re reading this, please give me a high-five next time you see me (haha no one actually sees me IRL *slaps knee*) for actually clicking “post”.
-Here goes…
+If you’re reading this, please give me a high-five next time you see me (no one actually sees me IRL *slaps knee*) Anyway, here goes…

-What am I talking about?
-Let me try and explain.
-I’ve been staying away from social media for a few years now because, well, basically I overloaded on it all.
-On the insincerity; the comparing; the judgement; the over-sharing, the nonsense.
-The caring about what other photographers thought more than what my clients thought.
+I had overdosed on the insincerity..the comparing…the judging…the oversharing…the politics…the toxicity… The caring about what other photographers thought more than what my clients thought.
 The constant need for validation.
-It became too noisy for me and anyone that knows me knows I like solitude and quiet.
-So yeah, I backed away and in doing so made it easier to hide from you.
-I love being alone because, hell, I’m great company and no one can mess with me that way.
-Right?
+It became too noisy for me.
+And so, I backed away and in doing so made it easier to hide from people.
+I love being alone because, hell, I’m great company!
+Also, I can’t disappoint anyone that way.
 It makes it easier to keep my walls up; my life in neat boxes and feelings safe and tucked away.

 Maybe I’m afraid of the judgement.

 Fuck it, let’s be honest, I am afraid of the judgement.
 But Brene Brown tells us we need to move through the fear to lead a truly wholehearted life.
 There is strength in vulnerability.
 Right?
 What I’m sure of is that fear keeps me silent.
 Fear keeps us silent.
 I use the excuse that I don’t share anymore because I don’t care what others think.
 That I don’t need validation.
 I take a holier than thou attitude and brush off social media as soulless fluff.
 And sometimes it is.
 But what if that’s just an excuse?
 What if we could change that?
 In a world that expects perfection, I want to see more mess.
 I love mess.
-And so I’m going to show mine.
+It’s what I admire in others.
+And so, I’m going to show mine.
 I’m going to try and be more vulnerable.
 Authentic even.
-Cringe.
-That word has become so cliche that hearing it often makes me assume the opposite of whoever utters it… but hey, authenticity is the answer.

 Did I just write all of that?
 I feel like I’m turning into Deepak Chopra when, if I’m honest, I’m more of a Sam Harris girl… wtf is happening to me?
+Authenticity… cringe.
+That word has become so cliche that hearing it often has my cynical brain assuming the opposite of whoever utters it.
+Like the word “woke” –also triggering for me.
 I have a deep-seated mistrust of anything that sounds too woo-woo.
 Maybe because I was raised by a crystal-wielding, vegetarian, “you create your own reality” Mother.. but as I get older (and possibly hormonally imbalanced) I see that my cold, cynical, sarcastic way of approaching the world, while funny in my own head, is limiting me.
 What if I could find a way to share my politically incorrect, dark sense of humour AND the empathetic, caring person that I also happen to be?
 What if I could integrate it all and let the inner monologue out sometimes?
+What if I could get my story out?

 In the past, I’ve worried what my clients would think if they saw the real me, or heard my past story.. but then, that’s just another excuse, because my clients are amazing.
 My clients are the few that actually do get to meet the real me —when I’m working for them I connect on a level that is so real I feel emotional once I’ve delivered the photos and I know they’ll be gone from my life… I fall in love with them a little bit through sharing in those intimate moments with them.
 They get me, and in turn, I get them.
 My favourite thing about the work I do for my clients isn’t the photography at all.
 It doesn’t excite me.
 It’s the connection.
 I get excited about connecting with them and sharing in the joy and emotion of their day and then delivering something that will make them cry.
 That’s why I keep doing what I do.
 I like making people feel something.